cfpb/design-system/docs/pages/helper-classes-mixins.md

             }
           }

           // Compiles to

           .example {
             font-size: 1.25em;
           }

           .example small {
             font-size: 0.7em;
           }

           ```

+          There is also a modifier, `u-small-text--subtle`, which sets the color
+          to be gray.
 guidelines: ''
 eyebrow: Utilities
 status: Released